 |Vehicle Identification (optional):||Images /Photographs of all the vehicles scanned for radioactivity are captured automatically by a camera and stored along with the corresponding readings.|

 |PC connectivity :||Ethernet port has been provided for PC connectivity.|

 (C) COMPUTER SOFTWARE & PC CONFIGURATION:

-The data acquisition and control application software running on the host PC with a WINDOWS XP OS will communicate with the processing electronics through Ethernet port.
-This software facilitates remote configuration of paramters, live acquisition of data and analysis of profile for localization of any contamination.
+The data acquisition and control application software running on the host PC with a Windows-7 OS will communicate with the processing electronics through RS232.

 System operating conditions :